Cecil Horsley

 He was born in Gillingham, Kent, on 26 July 1906 and educated at Brighton College and Queens' College, Cambridge, before embarking on an ecclesiastical career with curacies at Romsey Abbey and St Saviour's, Ealing.
 He was ordained priest on Trinity Sunday (15 June) 1930, by Theodore Woods, Bishop of Winchester, at Winchester Cathedral.
 After this he was vicar of St John the Evangelist, Upper Norwood, before his elevation to the episcopate in 1938.
 He was consecrated Bishop of Colombo on All Saints' Day (17 November) 1938, by Cosmo Lang, Archbishop of Canterbury, at Westminster Abbey.

 He was translated to Gibraltar on 25 September 1947 (invested by Geoffrey Fisher, Archbishop of Canterbury, at Lambeth Palace Chapel).
-A sub-prelate of the Order of St John of Jerusalem, he died in post on 10 March 1953.
+A chaplain and a sub-prelate of the Order of St John of Jerusalem, he died in post on 10 March 1953.